Curiosities and history of Lanzarote

 Before the conquest in the fifteenth century, Lanzarote was inhabited by aborigines known as majo or maho.
 They were the residents of the islands of Lanzarote and Fuerteventura, belonging to the Canary Islands.

-This town is of Berber origins, a race that inhabits North Africa since ancient times.
-Bereber arrived in Lanzarote around 500 BC.
-The majos were of Neolithic origin, of the chromañoide type.
-In Lanzarote is a common idea that they were a surviving group of the european companion”
+This village has Berber origins, a race that has inhabited North Africa since ancient times.
+These people would have arrived in Lanzarote around 500 BC.
+The Majos were of Neolithic origin, of the Cromagnoid type.
+On Isla Lanzarote, they explain that “they were a surviving group of European companions.”

-The informations available about them describe the first conquerors as of European aspect, tall, with a clear complexión but with a primitive culture.
+The information available about them describe the first conquerors as of European aspect, tall, with a clear complexion, but with a primitive culture.
 They lived of cattle ranching and fishing but in a very rudimentary way.
 Agriculture was very basic.
-They lived in houses built with stones and just fews of them in caves.
+They lived in houses built with stones and just few of them in caves.

-About morals and religion, they honored the sun, the moon and the mountain.
-They had a high sense of justice, they practiced polyandry and women had three husbands.
+About morals and religion, they honoured the sun, the moon, and the mountain.
+They had a high sense of justice, they practised polyandry and women had three husbands.
 At the time of the conquest of the island the Majos were about 800 in Lanzarote.
 They did not oppose any resistance to the invasion.

 In 1927 Lanzarote became part of the province of Las Palmas.
 The island today has the status of UNESCO Biosphere Reserve.